Vilmos Kondor: Detective Tibor Ferenczy Series

 1989 was memorable for the newly-graduated detective Tibor Ferenczy: not only did the Kádár system collapse, but he found himself in the middle of a love triangle.
-As his country stumbles out from under the shadow of socialism, Ferenczy, his best friend, and the love of his life, race towards fateful change, and murder investigation brings to light secrets Ferenczy would prefer to forget.

 Paternoster Noir Mysteries (Alternate Hungarian Reality Series)

-This new series of mystery novels shares some aspects with the speculative fiction genre and is set in an alternate reality version of 20th century history in which Hungary negotiates a separate peace at the end of World War II and does not fall under Soviet control.
-Some actual historical figures appear in these novels, but often play far different roles in Kondor's post-1945 version of reality than the did in actuality.
+This new series of speculative fiction mystery novels is set in an alternate reality version of 20th century history in which Hungary negotiates a separate peace at the end of World War II and does not fall under Soviet control.
+Some actual historical figures appear in these novels, but often play far different roles in Kondor's post-1945 version of reality than they did in actuality.
 In both novels, a Paternoster lift (aka the "elevator of death") plays a role.